jvde-github/AIS-catcher/README.md

 [AIS engine v0.06]		: 4.1e+02 ms
 [Standard (non-coherent)]	: 2.2e+02 ms
 ```
 In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 34 messages identified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
-The coherent model is now the defauklt but the improvements seen for this particular file are exceptional.
+The coherent model is now the default but the improvements seen for this particular file are exceptional.

 ## Available models

-Currently 4 models are included in the program:
+As highlighted in the previous section Currently 4 models are included in the program:

-- `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset. idea is to find a balance between the reception quality of coherent models and robustness of non-coherent model.
+- `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset.
+The idea was to find a balance between the reception quality of coherent models and robustness of non-coherent model.
 - `Base model (non-coherent)`: base model similar to rtl-ais with some modifications to PLL and filter [see https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html].
 - `Standard model (non-coherent)`: as the base model with more aggressive PLL
 - `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place.